howardjones/just-motion-canvas-things/README.md

 * [original intro video](https://www.youtube.com/watch?v=WTUafAwrunE)
 * [open source update video](https://www.youtube.com/watch?v=H5GETOP7ivs)

+## Video

+Other videos about motioncanvas

 ## Articles

 * [Motion Graphic in JavaScript with motion-canvas](https://ahmadrosid.com/blog/motion-canvas-animation-tutorial)

+## Add-ons

+* [Motion Canvas Camera](https://github.com/ksassnowski/motion-canvas-camera) - A camera component for Motion Canvas that allows you focus on elements, move the camera, follow paths and much more.
+(But also see [#328](https://github.com/motion-canvas/motion-canvas/issues/328) where it is being discussed to integrate with base MC)

 ## Examples

-(not just intentional examples, but just other animations using MC)
+(not just intentional examples, but just other animations using MC to learn from)